6cdh/tree-sitter-scheme/README.md

 * With R7RS support, a single `|` can no longer appears in the middle of an identifier.
 * The nodes `directive` no longer contain sub nodes `symbol`.
 Now it's a single node.
-* some extensions added, see below
+* some extensions added, see below.

 ## Status

 ~~tree-sitter-scheme should work on a superset of Scheme.~~

-Different Implementations might have conflict grammar.
+Different Implementations might have conflicting grammars.
 I am not sure if I should support them.
-If you need some implementation-specific features, please open an issue, then I will consider support it.
+If you need some implementation-specific features, please open an issue, then I will consider supporting it.

 current status: